uwidia/Reliability-Aware-PFP/README.md

 Choose the same PyTorch extra used during installation.
 Use `cpu` on a CPU-only system or `cu128` on a system with a compatible NVIDIA driver.
+**Warning:** extracting embeddings with the 650M-parameter ESM-2 model on a CPU is extremely slow.
+A compatible NVIDIA GPU is strongly recommended for this step.

+For a custom dataset, use the *same query FASTA* in this embedding command and in Step 2's `prepare_diamond_hits.py --test_dataset` command.
+The ESM manifest and the DIAMOND hit file are matched by protein ID; using different FASTA files can produce missing or mismatched homology features.

 On Windows PowerShell: